 11.

-The asbestos-roofed house that Saroj had found for Sati and her family was five to seven minutes’ walk from the bust stop.
+The asbestos-roofed house that Saroj had found for Sati and her family was a five to seven-minute walk from the bus stop.
 The house was owned by a man who depended on agriculture.
 Saroj knew him through Atashi and Krishnapriya.
 Krishnapriya owned fifteen or twenty bighas of land in a village named Basudebpur.
 It was mostly used in cultivating paddy.
 Santosh Mandal, the owner of Sati’s new house, was one of his prosperous farmers.
 Santosh was hired to cultivate Krishnapriya’s land.
-There was nobody else to look after the land, so they had to depend on Santosh.
-He sold the paddy and paid the money to Krishnapriya.
+There was no one else to look after the land, so they had to rely on Santosh.
+He sold the paddy and paid Krishnapriya the money.
 Basudebpur was fifteen miles inland from Majher Bondor.
 One had to walk a good distance even after a bus ride.
 Three bighas of the land were recently sold off by Krishnapriya.
 Saroj had gone to Basudebpur to do the paperwork.
 That was when he came to know Santosh.

-Santosh Mandal stayed mostly in Basudebpur looking after his farmland.
+Santosh Mandal stayed mostly in Basudebpur, looking after his farmland.
 His wife stayed in the house in town with their school-going children.
-During the holidays they went back to their village.
+During the holidays, they went back to their village.
 Seeing the war situation and the state of the town, Santosh had decided to take the family to the village.
-Also, the school was closed for an indefinite period of time.
+Also, the school was closed for an indefinite period.
 Because of Saroj’s special request, Santosh agreed to rent the house to Sati.
-He was also worried about leaving the house vacant lest the squatters occupied it permanently or steal the furniture, even the doors and windows.
+He was also worried about leaving the house vacant, in case the squatters occupied it permanently or stole the furniture, including the doors and windows.
 A few houses in the neighborhood had already been forcibly ‘rented’ this way.
 So, this arrangement was a win-win for both parties.

 Sati and Hena both attracted Saroj in different ways.
 Sati’s downcast but compassionate character kept Saroj very conscious about what he said.
 He was a bit reserved and always on his best behavior with Sati.
 Yet he loved her calm, serene personality very much.

 Hena was totally the opposite of Sati.
-So, Saroj too was talkative with her.
+So, Saroj was talkative with her too.
 Hena spoke as she thought.
 And she didn’t take too long to think before speaking.
 She had a childlike arrogance but also a sharp intellect.
 Saroj couldn’t understand why she was against everything that screamed establishment.
 She would attack any ideology, any person, whether family or not, always prepared with suppressed excitement to strike someone or something.
-She needed no preparation It was against her nature to wait for something to happen.
+She needed no preparation.
+It was against her nature to wait for something to happen.
 Her family was rather afraid of her.
-Hena had all the characteristics of a dictator mentality and Saroj was afraid she would infect him with it.
-With Sati, he felt self-controlled but with Hena, for the opposite reason, he was terrified but also entranced.
+Hena had all the characteristics of a dictator mentality, and Saroj was afraid she would infect him with it.
+With Sati, he felt self-controlled; with Hena, for the opposite reason, he was terrified yet entranced.

 Abdul Kuddus wore extremely loose pyjamas and a long panjabi-shirt.
 Both were old and worn out in places.